AdguardTeam/AdguardKnowledgeBase/pages/02.general/17.cheat-sheet/docs.en.md

 visible: false
 ---

+# Cheat sheet

-## This is a cheat sheet to easily manage blocking rules and elements to hide.
-For more detailed information you can find in this article (referrer link, full article).
+ This is a cheat sheet that explains how to easily manage blocking rules and elements to hide.
+More detailed information you can find in this [article](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters)

-1. Chapter one, blocking by address parts
+## Blocking by address parts

+!
+Intro next

  <img src="https://github.com/TheHasagi/AdguardKnowledgeBase/blob/master/pages/02.general/17.cheat-sheet/images/Address%20parts.png" width="750">